april19ai/psymol/README.md

 ## Description of the data

-The [library.csv](library.csv) file contains 408 molecules, in the following columns:
+The [library.csv](library.csv) file contains 335 molecules, with the following columns:

 - `name` -- the name of the molecule from PsychonautWiki.
 - `url` -- the PsychonautWiki web address.
 - `class0`, `class1`, `class2` -- possibly empty columns representing one or more class names for the molecule from PsychonautWiki
 - `smiles` -- the SMILES molecule description.
-- `wikipedia_url`, `isomerdesign_url` -- possibly empty, but if the molecule SMILES was manually looked up, the source web address will be in one of these columns.

 Please see the _Methods_, below for how we currated this dataset.